 As Leadership Development Director for River Network, Diana Toledo serves as a co-coordinator of the EPA Urban Waters Learning Network, along with partner organization, Groundwork USA.
 At River Network, Diana is responsible for developing and delivering training and consulting services so that leaders, organizations and coalitions working for freshwater protection are strong, effective and results-oriented.
 In that role, she provides support in the areas of strategic and campaign planning, project development, fundraising, board and staff development, and coalition building.
 Diana has over 20 years’ experience in river conservation and community organizing.
 Prior to joining River Network in 2006, Diana helped build one of the strongest networks of local watershed groups in the country through her work with the River Alliance of Wisconsin, and led various Great Lakes policy and funding initiatives while at the Wisconsin Coastal Management Program.
 Diana has a MS in Water Resources Management from the Nelson Institute for Environmental Studies (University of Wisconsin – Madison) and a BS from Indiana University – Bloomington.
 She is based out of Asheville, NC.

 Based in New Orleans, LA, Maria Brodine is an Urban Waters Program Associate at Groundwork USA.
 Originally from the Southwest, she earned her B.A. in English and Anthropology from San Diego State University, then went on to obtain her M.A. in Anthropology and Education at Columbia University.
 After moving to New Orleans to study the history of water management practices, she became involved in doing applied work through Groundwork New Orleans, where she led and supported program and staff development, designed and implemented an interdisciplinary research program, and secured a variety of funding sources to expand organizational capacity.
-As Urban Waters Program Associate for the Urban Waters Learning Network, she provides support in research and analysis, writing and editing, translating and interpreting scientific data and reports, and program development in the areas of environmental anthropology and communication.
+As Urban Waters Program Associate for the Urban Waters Learning Network, she conducts research and analysis, writing and editing, translating and interpreting scientific data and reports, and program development in the areas of environmental anthropology and communication.